hvanjerdz/archmoured/docs/post-install.md

 ![Pacman_syuuuuu.png](img/Pacman_syuuuuu.png)

 For convenience, an Arch User Repository helper is installed.
-These automate usage of the AUR.
+These automates the usage of the AUR.
 Tasks such as package search, resolving of dependencies, retrieving and building, and others are automated.
 This guide uses [yay](https://aur.archlinux.org/packages/yay), although virtually any other helper can be used.

 Even though it is not necessary, an specific directory is selected to install this package's directory so everything